LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 the system load in over time.

-A special type of library can also be produced: a bitcode file, which has a ".bc" file extension.
+A special type of library can also be produced: a bitcode file, which has a "|dot| bc" file extension.
 Bitcode is an LLVM-specific format that Lasso knows how to load.
 Bitcode files can be shared across platforms on the same processor.
 For example, the same bitcode file could be used on OS X x86 and CentOS x86.
 Bitcode files don't load as fast, have about 80% larger file size and consume more memory than library files compiled into a shared library, but they don't require GCC and are cross-platform.

 Prerequisites